 What happens if I can’t attend a session?

 If you are unable to attend a session, I ask that you provide as much notice as possible.
-Cancellations with less than 48 hrs notice, will be charged at the full rate, except in exceptional circumstances.
+I reserve the right to charge in full for missed appointments or those cancelled with less than 24 hours notice.

 What if I have a complaint?